Are synthetic hormones preventing you from achieving a happy weight?

 Women of reproductive age frequently discuss the impact of the OCP and other forms of hormonal contraception such as Implanon, Mirena, and Depo-Provera.
-Along with hormone replacement therapy (HRT) and bioidentical hormone replacement therapy (BHRT), it is the opinion of most women that these various forms of synthetic hormones are not quite as safe or benign as we were initially advised.
+Along with hormone replacement therapy (HRT) and bioidentical hormone replacement therapy (BHRT), it is the opinion of most women that these various forms of synthetic hormones cause them to gain weight.

 How does this relate to weight management?

 Well, hormones are powerful mediators and when synthetic hormones are introduced into the delicate balance of the endocrine system, various endocrine glands are impacted.

 Estrogen can increase thyroid-binding protein, making less free active thyroid hormones available to be utilized.
 This results in lowered thyroid function and a slower metabolism.